dcypherthis/new-mac-provision/README.md

 #New Mac Provision
-For OSX 10.10.2 Yosimite
+For OSX 10.13.X High Sierra

-This repository containst the steps, scripts, and files necessary to set up and provision a new mac computer to my personal specifications.
+This repository contains the steps, scripts, and files necessary to set up and provision a new mac computer to my personal specifications.

 ##Overview
-The default OSX install lacks many key binary utitlities and is rather clunky with many unecessary settings.
+The default OSX install lacks many key binary utils and is rather clunky with many unnecesary settings.
 Additionally, installing software can be a real time consuming process, and wrangling all those installations is a real chore.

 ##References
 Much of this guide is based on Lapwing Lab's guide for setting up you mac.
 It can be found at http://lapwinglabs.com/blog/hacker-guide-to-setting-up-your-mac.